On Statistical Learning of Simplices: Unmixing Problem Revisited: Statistical Learning of Simplices: Method and Results

-Proof of Theorem \ref{thm:PACnoiseless} is given in Appendix \ref{appendix:mainThmProof}.
-The proof includes mathematical techniques from high-dimensional geometry and calculus, as well as tools from Vapnik-Chervonenkis (VC) theory of statistical learning \cite{mohri2012foundations}.
-The general result of Theorem \ref{thm:PACnoiseless}, for particular choices of the smoothing function $\ell$ and/or under certain asymptotic regimes can be extended to several previously studied problems.
-The following corollaries are perhaps the two most notable consequences of Theorem \ref{thm:PACnoiseless}. \\[-2mm] \begin{corl}[Sample Complexity of ML] Assume a $K$-simplex $\mathcal{S}_T\in\mathbb{S}_K$ and let $\boldsymbol{X}_1,\ldots,\boldsymbol{X}_n$ be $n$ i.i.d. samples drawn from $\mathbb{P}_{\mathcal{S}_T}$.
-Assume there exist $\epsilon,\zeta>0$, such that
+Proof of Theorem \ref{thm:PACnoiseless} is given in Appendix \ref{appendix:Theorems}.
+Similar to Theorem \ref{corl:ML}, the proof includes mathematical techniques from high-dimensional geometry and calculus, as well as tools from Vapnik-Chervonenkis (VC) theory of statistical learning \cite{mohri2012foundations}.
+The general statement of Theorem \ref{thm:PACnoiseless}, for particular choices of the smoothing function $\ell$ and/or under certain asymptotic regimes can be extended to some interesting side results.
+For example, with appropriate choices of $\gamma$, one can always bound the total-variation error below $O\left(\sqrt{\log n/n}\right)$.
+Another interesting issue is the mathematical dependence of sample complexity on the geometric regularity of $\mathcal{S}_T$.
+In fact, searching for functions $\ell$ that decrease (or even obviate) the need to put geometric restrictions on the true simplex could be a nice research direction which goes beyond the scope of this paper.
+The following corollary is perhaps the most notable consequence of Theorem \ref{thm:PACnoiseless}. \begin{corl}[Sample Complexity of Soft-ML] Assume a $K$-simplex $\mathcal{S}_T\in\mathbb{S}_K$ and let $\boldsymbol{X}_1,\ldots,\boldsymbol{X}_n$ to be $n$ i.i.d. samples drawn from $\mathbb{P}_{\mathcal{S}_T}$.
+Also, assume $\mathcal{S}_T$ is $\left(\underline{\lambda},\bar{\lambda}\right)$-isoperimetric for some bounded $\underline{\lambda},\bar{\lambda}>0$.
+For $\epsilon,\zeta>0$ and parameter $\gamma>0$, let function $\ell:\mathbb{R}\rightarrow\mathbb{R}$ be